publiclab/mapknitter/.github/ISSUE_TEMPLATE/-first-timers-only.md

 +---
 +
-+### 💡Format this Issue Into a First Timers Issue +This has been marked as a good candidate for becoming a **first-timers-only** issue [like these](https://code.publiclab.org/#r=all), meaning that it's **simple, self-contained**, and with some extra formatting✍️, could be a great entry point for a new contributor.
++### 💡Format this Issue Into a First Timers Issue
+This has been marked as a good candidate for becoming a **first-timers-only** issue [like these](https://code.publiclab.org/#r=all), meaning that it's **simple, self-contained**, and with some extra formatting✍️, could be a great entry point for a new contributor.
 If you're familiar enough with this code, please consider **reformatting it as a first-timers-only issue**, and then ping @publiclab/reviewers to get it labelled🏷.
-Or, if this is not your first time, **try to solve it yourself**🧑<U+200D>💻!
+Or, if this is not your first time, **try to solve it yourself**🧑‍💻!
 +
 +****
 +